andersonlugojacome/EcommerceAPI/README.md

 # EcommerceAPI - DigitalesWeb - English

 EcommerceAPI is a RESTful API for E-commerce Management developed using ASP.NET Core, Entity Framework Core, MySQL, and JWT for security.
 This project serves as an example of implementing a complete API with JWT-based authentication and authorization, and CRUD operations for product management.

+# If you like it, please click to show your support. ⭐️Star

 ## Features